ndvo/vanilla_components/README.md

 ## CAN I HELP?

 Sure, just fire up you IDE and start coding.
-Contributions are (would be) welcome, as long as they don't bloat the code.
+Contributions would be welcome, as long as they don't bloat the code.
 In particular, the project needs components.

 ## KNOWN ISSUES

-It seems the constructor function is not been passed the correct element.
-So although it runs at the proper time, there are many limits on what you could do with it.
+The code is not optimized, and it's time for a  revision to make its clearer and faster.

 ## FUTURE FEATURES